San Francisco skincare CEO apologizes after viral video shows her scolding man stenciling 'Black Lives Matter' on his own property

 Lisa Alexander apologized to James Juanillo in a statement Sunday, saying in part, "The last 48 hours has taught me that my actions were those of someone who is not aware of the damage caused by being ignorant and naive to racial inequalities.
 When I watch the video I am shocked and sad that I behaved the way I did.
 It was disrespectful to Mr. Juanillo and I am deeply sorry for that."

+She said she was committed to learn from the experience and wants to apologize to Juanillo in person.

-In the video, Alexander asked Juanillo if he was "defacing private property."
+In the video, which has been retweeted 155,000 times, Alexander asked Juanillo if he was "defacing private property."

 Juanillo clapped back, "If I did live here, and this was my property, this would be absolutely fine?
 And, you don't know if I live here, if this is my property?"